DSF Funded Research

 2015

-Regulation of SCN1A expression as pathogenic mechanism in Dravet Syndrome
+Regulation of SCN1A expression as pathogenic mechanism in Dravet syndrome

 Understanding the relationship between gene mutation, seizures, and cognitive impairment in Dravet syndrome